Project S.H.I.N.E. gives service-learning students the opportunity to tutor elder immigrants in practical English and citizenship.

 Papakolea Community Park – General volunteers are needed to help tutor & mentor keiki, in the heart of a Native Hawaiian Homestead Community.

-MANDATORY ORIENTATION for all new volunteers (choose one date):
+MANDATORY ORIENTATION for all new volunteers:

-Both options start at 6:00pm.
-Just choose one date and show up on time.
 No RSVP is needed.
 Be sure to bring your Connection Form for a signature (this is accessible after completing online registration for S-L. Click “Get Started” to register.)

-Orientation Location: 2150 Tantalus Drive, Papakolea Community Center (at Papakolea Park) first floor library.
+Although orientation is on campus, your service site is located at 2150 Tantalus Drive, Papakolea Community Center (at Papakolea Park) first floor library.
 Ample free parking is usually available on the street.